WayneD/script.tv.show.next.aired/README.txt

 A list of required IDs in script-NextAired-TVGuide.xml, which is selected if the user has selected the traditional, Monday-week guide:

-200 - container / shows aired on monday
+200 - container / shows aired on Monday
-201 - container / shows aired on tuesday
+201 - container / shows aired on Tuesday
-202 - container / shows aired on wednesday
+202 - container / shows aired on Wednesday
-203 - container / shows aired on thursday
+203 - container / shows aired on Thursday
-204 - container / shows aired on friday
+204 - container / shows aired on Friday
-205 - container / shows aired on saturday
+205 - container / shows aired on Saturday
-206 - container / shows aired on sunday
+206 - container / shows aired on Sunday
 8 - in case all the containers above are empty, we set focus to this ID (which is typically a settings-button of some kind).